galiaakl/mediTrack/README.md

 MediTrack is a mobile application, developed for deployment on the Android operating system.
 This app serves the public — including patients, parents, seniors and even travelers — and the professionals who want better visibility and organization.

-Powered by a user-friendly interface and a practical usage workflow, this app’s main features include:
+Powered by a user-friendly interface and a practical usage workflow, this app’s key features include:
+🔐 Secure Authentication    🏥 Healthcare Discovery    🚨 Emergency Services
+👥 User Management         📅 Appointment Booking     🗺️ Location Services
+💬 Support System          📱 Mobile Optimized        🔄 Real-time Updates

 ## 👤 1) _For regular users_
 - **One-tap emergency access:** users can, without any prior knowledge of the nearest red cross or civil defense stations and their availability or hotlines, dial these services directly and practically through a clear, easy-to-access emergency button that connects them directly to their nearest station.
 Information about the patient, collected as part of the user’s sign-up process, would be immediately shared with the emergency service for convenience and time saving in dire situations.
 - **Live-Map and navigation:** the app provides real-time access to the map, with exclusive display of medical facilities and listing of their respective services, a function that might not be fulfilled on regular maps service providers for medical search convenience.
 Users can locate nearby facilities -hospitals, emergency centers, specialized care centers-, pharmacies, and healthcare specialists’ private clinics, with real-time filters like “open now”, “available medications”, and “speciality”.